SpencerDWallace/CSE-4500-Spring-21/README.md

 Project Folder - 02/02/2021
-(I believe it is dependent on local file paths to run at the moment) Start of Project Assignment, getting used to some node js and javascript features, as well as html.
+(I believe it is dependent on local file paths to run at the moment) Start of Project Assignment, getting used to  node.js, javascript, and html.
 No exact plan for what project I want to do yet.
 - main.js sets up the port for a server and renders an ejs file as html to it
 - routes.js sets up the paths on the server and renders an ejs file for each path (just index.ejs and home.ejs for now)
 - home.js is mostly just a copy of index.ejs, this file was used to learn adding an additional path to the server